stigjoran/semester-project/docs/work-log.md

 Im doing one page at a time, startet with index.html. made index.html, started on the styles.css, made a root and global body styles and typografi.

+27.11.2025
+updated the hero and audience sections and wcag comliant hidden heading. added the "page breaker" / illustration line. built the full events section with proper grid and alt text.
+Created the exhibitions page with hero overlay, four exhibition cards, and a visit cta.